-If your show contains LTP channels (see LTP, page 43), you may see channels fading in the background.
+If your show contains LTP channels (see LTP, page 47), you may see channels fading in the background.
 If an LTP channel has the same level in a series of cues, and the first cue of the series is not allowed to complete before you play back subsequent cues, the channel will complete its fade in the background in the fade time of the first cue.

-Channels levels fading in the background are displayed in purple, and cannot be cleared from the A/B or C/D faders, since they aren't really in those faders anymore.
+Channels levels fading in the background are displayed in purple.
 You can view cues running in the background using the Fader display.